konapun/tiered-configuration/README.md

 it would be better to allow configurations to cascade, allowing like options to be defined in one place and optionally be overridden by more specific configurations.
 That's what this does.

 ## Configuration Formats
 Any file type can be used for configuration, as long as it has an adapter.
-Currently, the only available adapter is for **json**, but creating adapters is simple -- just create a class that implements
+Currently, the only available adapters are for **json** and **flatfiles** (files where each line specifies a key=value pair and comments are given by lines starting with #), but creating adapters is simple -- just create a class that implements
 `configuration\adapter\IAdapter` and write the implementation for `buildConfigurationTree`.
 You can also cascade configuration files of multiple formats.

 ### Example